Chat with us live

 Helen Muir has extensive experience of shared ownership having worked in senior roles for two large housing groups where her responsibilities included sales programme delivery and the management of over 5,000 shared ownership/leasehold homes, along with running the largest Help to Buy agency in England.

 As a consultant Helen specialises in affordable home ownership and leasehold management and has provided interim management and strategic and operational support to a number of registered providers, local authorities and private sector companies.
-Helen also supports the Leasehold Network, writing briefings and speaking at several events.
+Helen also supports the Leasehold Network by writing briefings and speaking at several events.

 Richard Seager has over 30 years of experience, working on housing and equalities issues.
 He has advised the CRE, Housing Corporation, Local Government Association and National Housing Federation and contributed to our work with several ALMOs, (Brent, City West, Derby, Gateshead), local authorities (Haringey, Stoke) and housing associations (Hyde, Origin, Riverside).
 Richard and his fellow HQN Associate Joanna Jeffery have also researched and written a number of briefing papers, guides and toolkits on a range of housing and equalities topics.